sween/CCA-Study-Guide/README.md

 To configure the policy enforcement mode, you can adjust the Helm value *policyEnforcementMode* or the configuration flag *enable-policy*

+The configuration of the Cilium agent and the Cilium Network Policy determines whether an endpoint accepts traffic from a source or not.
+The agent can be put into the following three policy enforcement modes:

+default  <-------------
+This is the default behavior for policy enforcement.
+In this mode, endpoints have unrestricted network access until selected by policy.
+Upon being selected by a policy, the endpoint permits only allowed traffic.
+This state is per-direction and can be adjusted on a per-policy basis.
+For more details, see the dedicated section on default mode.

+always
+With always mode, policy enforcement is enabled on all endpoints even if no rules select specific endpoints.

+If you want to configure health entity to check cluster-wide connectivity when you start cilium-agent with enable-policy: always, you will likely want to enable communications to and from the health endpoint.
+See Example: Add Health Endpoint.

+never
+With never mode, policy enforcement is disabled on all endpoints, even if rules do select specific endpoints.
+In other words, all traffic is allowed from any source (on ingress) or destination (on egress).

+To configure the policy enforcement mode, adjust the Helm value policyEnforcementMode or the corresponding configuration flag enable-policy.

 *Envoy*
 Envoy proxy is a key component of Cilium that acts as a host proxy to enforce HTTP and other L7 policies.
 Cilium uses Envoy for many Service Mesh needs, including: L7 Network Policies, L7 observability, and L7 internal load-balancing